edu-mryo/CyberSecurity/Labs and Machines/Blue.md

 Under `User`, I found `haris` and i found the `user.txt` under his desktop.
 I found the `root.txt` under `Administrator`'s `desktop`
 ## Lessons Learned

-- The recon to get info
+- The recon to get information and understand the correct vulnerability
+- I should have read the CVE more closely.
 ## Conclusion

-* Summarize your overall experience with the machine.
-* Highlight the challenges you faced and how you overcame them.
-* Offer any advice to others attempting the same machine.
+- Super easy machine as long as you know what tool to use.

 **Happy hacking!**